 “It tends to be incinerated or ends up in landfill due to very low collection rates and flawed waste legislation,” Friends of the Earth states in their lithium factsheet.
 “Low collection rates, the low and volatile market price of lithium, and the high cost of recycling relative to primary production have contributed to the absence of lithium recycling.”
 The organization recommends further social and environmental impact assessments should be made.

 Yet does that mean that electric cars are equally destructive as fossil-fueled ones?
-Not necessarily.
-But the idea that electric cars, or anything with lithium batteries, is "green" might be a farce.
+Certainly not.
+But the idea that electric cars, or anything with lithium batteries, are entirely "green" might not be true.
 And as demand rises, the hidden costs will become more apparent.